'Say her name:' As free Brittney Griner movement gains momentum, is it enough to get her home? - NewsBreak

 WASHINGTON — For the first six weeks Brittney Griner was in a Russian pre-trial detention facility, her family and representatives kept quiet as Griner faced drug charges that could keep her in prison for up to 10 years.

-That changed once the United States Department of State classified Griner as "wrongfully detained"momentum for griner hinges on remaining vocal in May.
+That changed once the United States Department of State classified Griner as "wrongfully detained" in May.
 Her wife Cherelle Griner and other family members became more vocal, sending a signal to other supporters that it was time to speak up.

 Griner's name, face and No. 42 jersey have appeared everywhere recently.